 In transition, it feels a little bit better but still heavier and more noticeable than other guard shoes.

-This would be a good shoe for a big or power forward who likes to stay in the lanes and remain on the block.
 There is a lot of traction and the grip on the floor is great.
 There are a variety of circular patterns on the outsole which creates a lot of traction and provides a good platform for jumping.
 The overall feel of the shoe also performs well when standing still and jumping vertically.

 The Nike PG 5 looks great